 I am particulary drawn to how social structures beyond Mommy and Daddy impact the soul, how oppression and discrimination shape us and can distance us from our nature.

 A friend was describing their experiece of the approach and it spoke to me.
 On my first retreat I heard myself say: "this work embraces me".
 The depth of the understanding of the soul and all the structures that limit access to our ultimate nature made sense to me, it spoke to me and offered practices and teachings that facilitated increasingly over time, freedom to be, moment to moment.
 There are so many teachings within the approach that have assited me in approaching myself and others with more depth and understanding.
-The teachings on hate in the approach are fundamentally liberating as well as the humane and wise teachings on narcissism and the wound of value that so many of us carry.
+The teachings on hate are fundamentally liberating as well as the humane and wise teachings on narcissism and the wound of value that so many of us carry.
+The school has been a locaiton where I have been able to explore all of the impressions and imprints upon this particular soul and a means to also explore the impact of discrimination and oppression upon the soul.

-it is not a superficial path, it really is a nooks and crannies kind of path, looking into all the troubles of what it is to be human and how we might live more fully as our nature.
+The Diamond Approach is not a superficial path, it really is a nooks and crannies kind of path, looking into all the troubles of what it is to be human and how we might live more fully as our nature whilst we encounter the joy of discovering and speaking the truth of our experience and our nature.